 The MnRoad research can be compared to the 1993 AASHTO Guide with very similar results.
 The "fourth power law" of damage results in the difference between the two axle tonnages of 4.11 times the damage.
-The 1993 AASHTO Guide estimates the damage due to a 50 percent reduction in the roadbed modulus would be about 5.
+The 1993 AASHTO Guide estimates the damage due to a 50% reduction in the roadbed modulus would be about five.
 The combined effect is therefore approximately 20 times the damage between the 7-ton and the 10-ton.

-Damage can be defined as accumulated 18 kip16 axle loadings.
-For example, a 10 ton axle load during the spring thaw time will accumulate approximately 20 times the axle loadings as a 7 ton axle will accumulate.
-During summer months after the subgrade strength has recovered, the 10 ton axle accumulates approximately 4 times that done with a 7 ton axle.
+Damage can be defined as accumulated 18 kip axle loadings.
+For example, a 10-ton axle load during the spring thaw time will accumulate approximately 20 times the axle loadings as a 7-ton axle will accumulate.
+During summer months after the subgrade strength has recovered, the 10-ton axle accumulates approximately four times that done with a 7-ton axle.

 The loss of support strength to a typical pavement section due to thawing conditions on North Dakota Highway 200 between mile points 320 and 325 is shown in Figure 8 in terms of loss of subgrade modulus.
 From the diagram, the subgrade strength shows a subgrade modulus approximately one-half the typical deflection found throughout the remainder of the year.
-This reduction in the modulus is similar to that found at the
+This reduction in the modulus is similar to that found at the MnDOT MnRoad research facility.
+Further detailed information can be found in Case Studies of Annual Damage, Appendix 6.